 I’m talking about the Prince of all Sayians’ Vegeta!
 Yup, the best fucking character in Dragonball Z.

 He was introduced during the first saga of Dragonball Z and he was a right arsehole but he became an instant fan favourite.
 And whereas he was a villain, he is now an anti-hero in much the same way as Negan is (in the comics, at least) but maybe that’s for another article entirely.

 Anyway, if this were a YouTube video then I would say something like;

-Thanks guys, be sure to like this and subscribe and be sure to give me some of your money because it is so hard to sit on my arse and type this shit.
+Thanks, guys, be sure to like this and subscribe and be sure to give me some of your money because it is so hard to sit on my arse and type this shit.
 I might even endorse Loot Crate?
-Loot Crate is a monthly subscription service that literally sends you shit you really don’t need.
+Loot Crate is a monthly subscription service that literally sends you to shit you really don’t need.

 How about I monetize this so that halfway through reading, you’ll get an annoying advert?